|

 Programs

 Our programs reflect current developments with IDEA and recent cases.
-Because of the two unanimous U. S. Supreme Court rulings in 2017 in favor of children (Fry and Endrew) we are placing a special emphasis on those two decisions and the subsequent newly developing case law around the country.
+Because of the three unanimous U. S. Supreme Court rulings in 2017 and 2023 in favor of children (Fry, Endrew F., and Perez v.
+Sturgis Pub.
+Sch.), we are placing a special emphasis on those decisions and the newly developing case law around the country.

 Our programs include information about any changes in the Individuals with Disabilities Education Act of 2004 (IDEA 2004) that went into effect on July 1, 2005 and the Regulations issued on August 14, 2006.